vichrist/BillBoards/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
 A user can log in and create a budget easily.
-It has many categories and sub categories for you to make the budget making process a breeze.For every category it has at a glance your budget total, expenses total, and suggeted percentages and amounts based on your total income.
+It has many categories and sub categories for you to make the budget making process a breeze.
+For every category it has at a glance your budget total, expenses total, and suggeted percentages and amounts based on your total income.
+- You can easily add budget or expense items to each category and the everything is totaled up live.
+- You can click on and modify your entries and just press enter to lock in your changes.
+- You can enter equations to be evaluated for the amount. (ie. 300/12 would save as $25.00)
+- Daily, weekly, and bi-weekly income are calculated to a monthly amount for the total income
+- upon entering your first income an estimated budget is created for you.
+Those values will change with your income if you add or subtract from it or add multiple income steams.
+- every category is packed with suggestions of items to include there in a dropdown menu when you click to enter a name.

 ## Links
 Deployed link: https://sleepy-eyrie-55325.herokuapp.com/